NickJohn547745/CSE3902/README.md

 * Clicking to change rooms breaks doors
 * Moving through the top door causes a downwards room transition
 * HUD should be at top of screen (at least it is in the actual game)
-* Player can shoot an arrow during room transition
+* Player can shoot an arrow during room transition (fix in transition state refactor
 * Player sometimes disappears when movig between rooms while damaged
+* Room transitions sometimes spawn player in tile